Analysis of Richard Cook’s Monetary Reforms as Presented in We Hold These Truths

 Mr. Cook recommends restoring “private banking operations in the U.S. to the ‘real bills’ doctrine” (p.
 202).
 With Mr. Cook I agree.
 However, under his proposed system, the real bills doctrine will not work.
 For the real bills doctrine to work, it needs to be accompanied by a true commodity money like gold or silver.
 To function properly, real bills need to mature into something that is no one else’s obligation, such as gold or silver.
 When a real bill matures into another form of credit money, like federal reserve notes or Mr. Cook’s government notes (treasury certificates as he calls them [p.
 203]), the real bills doctrine becomes dysfunctional and ceases to operate.
 That is why the real bills doctrine died with World War I and is not in use today.

 Mr. Cook recommends establishing “a National Price Commission to work toward a system-wide fair pricing policy for the U.S. (p.
 203).”
 In other words, Mr. Cook wants to fix the prices of everything in the country.
 This is one way to keep his inflation from showing in prices.
 On what would he blame the resulting shortage?
 Will a lack of money cause the shortages?
-That Mr. Cook would suggest price fixing is consistent with his disdain for the markets and his apparent confidence in the infallibility of politicians and bureaucrats.
+That Mr. Cook would suggest price fixing is consistent with his disdain for the markets and his apparent confidence in the infallibility of politicians and bureaucrats is not surprising.
 (I am puzzled why he has so much confidence in them as he frequently condemns them for selling out to the bankers.)

 Mr. Cook, who considers himself a progressive, describes the progressive perspective on money and related issues (pp. 210-220).
 He declares that the law created money (p.
 210) although people were buying and selling with money before any law ever decreed anything to be money.